KellerWheat/Calculatormon-CE/README.md

 # Calculatormon-CE
 A pokemon game for the ti-84 plus ce

 The game mostly uses gen 1 pokemon and mechanics.
-The pokemon sprites are from gen 2 and the map sprites are from firered and leafgreen
+The pokemon sprites are from crystal and the map sprites are from firered and leafgreen

 Controls: 2nd is A, clear is B, enter opens the menu